castedo/dsi-spec/mid.md

 For example, some popular sans serif fonts make no visual distinction between capital 'I' and lowercase 'l'.

-That said, creators of a new document succession are not obligated to use a specific DSI.
+However, creators of a new document succession are not obligated to use a specific DSI.
-If a DSI is unsuitable, a new one can be generated with ease.
+If a DSI is deemed unsuitable, generating a new one is straightforward.

-The main advantage of base64url is its brevity, with only 27 characters compared to 40 in hexadecimal.
+The main advantage of base64url is its brevity, requiring only 27 characters compared to 40 in hexadecimal.
 Since DSIs are used in contexts similar to DOIs, a 27-character identifier is more likely to be acceptable, as it is comparable to the length of a long DOI.